garthenweb/minassic/readme.md

 ### Feedback and Bugs

-I love to here your feedback, please don't hesitate to send me an email!
+I love to hear your feedback, please don't hesitate to send me an email!
-If you found any bugs, please report them at the issue section or fix them and just start a pull request.
+If you find any bugs, please report them at the issue section or fix them and just start a pull request.

-Please be sure that this project is in early stage and can contain bugs.
+Please be sure that this project is in early stage and may contain bugs.